JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Le_plan_de_survie_2.md

 >
 > The governments of Orvonton and Nebadon do not claim absolute perfection for the detail working of the universal plan of mortal repersonalization, but they do claim to, and actually do, manifest patience, tolerance, understanding, and merciful sympathy.
 We had rather assume the risk of a system rebellion than to court the hazard of depriving one struggling mortal from any evolutionary world of the eternal joy of pursuing the ascending career.
 >
 > This does not mean that human beings are to enjoy a second opportunity in the face of the rejection of a first, not at all.
 But it does signify that all will creatures are to experience one true opportunity to make one undoubted, self-conscious, and final choice.
 The sovereign Judges of the universes will not deprive any being of personality status who has not finally and fully made the eternal choice; the soul of man must and will be given full and ample opportunity to reveal its true intent and real purpose.”
-[LU 112:5.7-9](/fr/The_Urantia_Book/112#p5_9)
+[UB 112:5.7-9](/en/The_Urantia_Book/112#p5_9)

 <figure id="Figure_5" class="image urantiapedia">
 <img src="/image/article/Reflectivite/2023_10/014.jpg">